PPIE placement scheme

 - Create new relationships within the School amongst those leading in inclusive and creative PPIE

-Deadline for proposals for placement projects is Monday 13th June (midnight).
-To apply, an application form needs to be emailed to the SPCR PPIE Manager, Esther van Vliet (email@example.com).
+Deadline for applications to take on a SPCR PPIE placement is Monday 25th July (13.00h).
+To apply, a completed application form needs to be emailed to the SPCR PPIE Manager, Esther van Vliet (firstname.lastname@example.org).

 If you have any questions about the SPCR PPIE Placement scheme, please contact Esther.
 Every applicant will be informed on whether they have been successful or not by 5th of August.